organisciak/dissertation/document/3_apriori.md

 The above steps are the model used by Amazon Mechanical Turk when a task is followed through to completion.
 Workers are also given escape options, to skip, reject or return tasks.

-Metadata enrichment tasks generally consist of the following parts:
+Metadata encoding tasks generally consist of the following parts:

  * __Goal__ statement/question. _e.g.
-"Is this page relevant to query $q$?", "Find the topic of a tweet."_
+"Is this page relevant to query `q`?", "Find the topic of a tweet."_
  * __Instructions__ for performing the task.
  * one or more __Items__ that worker responds to. _e.g. webpage snippets, microblogging messages_
  * __Action__, one per item: the data collection mechanism.